Sanjak of Scutari: Background and formation

-With short interruptions, the territory of northern Albania, including what would become the Sanjak of Scutari, remained under the rule of the Serbian feudal lords of the state of Duklja and Raška for centuries.
+With short interruptions, the territory of northern Albania, including what would become the Sanjak of Scutari, remained under the rule of the Serbian feudal lords of the states of Duklja and Raška for centuries.

-After the fall of the Serbian Empire in the mid-14th century, local nobility came to prominence, such as the Balšić noble family.
-At the end of the 14th century the city came under the control of the Republic of Venice and after Ottoman Empire acquired Shkodra from Venice after the siege of Shkodra in 1478–9, it became the centre of Sanjak of Scutari.
+After the fall of the Serbian Empire in 1371, local nobility came to prominence, such as the Balšić noble family.
+In 1396 the city came under the control of the Republic of Venice.
+When the Ottoman Empire acquired Shkodra from Venice after the siege of Shkodra in 1479, it became the centre of the Sanjak of Scutari.

 Acquisition of Zeta

 The Sanjak of Skutari in 1829, located in the lower-left corner.

-Since he was appointed on the position of sanjakbey of the Scutari in 1496, Firuz Bey had intention to annex Zeta to Ottoman Empire. Đurađ Crnojević who controlled neighboring Principality of Zeta maintained frequent correspondence with other Christian feudal states with intention to establish an anti-Ottoman coalition.
-When his brother, Stefan, betrayed him to Ottomans in 1496, Đurađ proposed to accept the suzerainty of Ottoman Empire if Firuz Bey accept to recognize him as governor in Zeta.
+Since he was appointed on the position of sanjakbey of Scutari in 1496, Firuz Bey had the intention to annex Zeta to the Ottoman Empire. Đurađ Crnojević who controlled the neighboring Principality of Zeta maintained frequent correspondence with other Christian feudal states with the intention to establish an anti-Ottoman coalition.
+When his brother, Stefan II, betrayed him to the Ottomans in 1496, Đurađ proposed to accept the suzerainty of the Ottoman Empire if Firuz Bey accepted to recognize him as governor in Zeta.
 Firuz Bey refused this proposal and invited Đurađ to either come to Scutari to clarify his anti-Ottoman activities or to flee Zeta.
 When Firuz Bey attacked Zeta with strong forces in 1496 Đurađ decided to flee to Venice.
-In 1497 Firuz Bey captured Grbalj and put Zeta under his effective military control, although it was still part of the Zeta governed by Stefan II Crnojević.
+In 1497 Firuz Bey captured Grbalj and put Zeta under his effective military control, although it was still nominally part of the Zeta governed by Stefan II Crnojević.
 In 1499 Firuz Bey formally annexed Zeta to the territory of his Sanjak of Scutari, and Zeta lost its status as an independent state.
 In 1514, this territory was separated from the Sanjak of Scutari and established as a separate sanjak, under the rule of Skenderbeg Crnojević.
-When he died in 1528, the Sanjak of Montenegro was reincorporated into the Sanjak of Scutari as a unique administrative unit (vilayet) with certain degree of autonomy.
+When he died in 1528, the Sanjak of Montenegro was reincorporated into the Sanjak of Scutari as a unique administrative unit (vilayet) with a certain degree of autonomy.

 Late 16th and early 17th century

-The census of 1582—1583 registered the "vilayet of the Black Mountain" (vilayet-i Kara Dağ) as separate administrative unit within Sanjak of Scutari.
+The census of 1582—1583 registered the "vilayet of the Black Mountain" (vilayet-i Kara Dağ) as a separate administrative unit within the Sanjak of Scutari.
 The vilayet consisted of the following nahiyah and villages: Grbavci with 13 villages, Župa 11, Malonšići 7, Plješivci 14, Cetinje 16, Rijeka 31, Crmnica 11, Paštrovići 36 and Grbalj 9 villages; a total of 148 villages.

-Marino Bizzi, the Archbishop of Bar (Antivari), in his 1610 report stated that name of the sanjakbey of Sanjak of Scutari was Ali Pasha.
+Marino Bizzi, the Archbishop of Bar (Antivari), in his 1610 report stated that the name of the sanjakbey of Scutari was Ali Pasha.